 2. Can you add speakers?

 It depends on the soundbar.
 Most soundbars these days come with additional speakers as you can see from the ones reviewed here.
 So it’s safe to say the soundbar enthusiasts are not so far off?

 Again, many wireless soundbars ship with a sub woofer that you can connect to through a wireless connection and in any case, if it doesn’t, there’s a port to add a subwoofer for a more thrilling experience.

 Soundbars are evolving fast and have become a common household name.
-They are good at what they do especially modern ones and add an appealing aesthetic look to our living rooms.
+They are good at what they do especially modern ones.
+They also add an appealing aesthetic look to our living rooms.